Bunk/resume/public/resume.md

 :   **Jan 2016 - Aug 2017** *Sr. Software Engineer*

-    -   Greased the mobile app's wheels by providing back-end development in NodeJS and DevOps support for the public API.
+    -   Greased the mobile app's wheels by providing back-end development in Node.JS and DevOps support for the public API.
-    -   Broke key NodeJS microservices out of the existing monolithic .NET application while maintaining application integrity during customer use.
+    -   Broke key Node.JS microservices out of the existing monolithic .NET application while maintaining application integrity during customer use.
     -   Architected, built, and evangelised the mobile and web push